 - Ballarat Battery Energy Storage System Final Report

 - Ballarat Battery Energy Storage System Operational Report #1 & #2

 - Ballarat Battery Energy Storage System Operational Report 3 & 4

 - Ballarat Battery Energy Storage System Revenue Report

 How the project works

-The battery will store energy at times of relatively low value.
+The Ballarat Energy Storage System (BESS) led by Spotless, Nuvo Group, AusNet Services will store energy at times of relatively low value.
 The battery will use stored energy and use it at times of relatively high value.
 The project will also examine providing other grid services such as frequency control ancillary services (FCAS) and, should it be established under the electricity market rules, a Fast Frequency Response (FFR).